 Figure 2.
-An activity's risk is based on the likelihood of negative impacts combined with the consequence of negative impacts in the particular context.
+An activity's risk is based on the likelihood of negative impacts combined with the consequence of negative impacts.
 This means that the higher the probability of negative impact, the greater the risk.
 Likewise, this means that the more severe the potential consequence, the greater the risk.
-This highlights the importance of risk assessments to determine the potential unacceptable negative impact of management activities in each special context of the national standard.
+This highlights the importance of risk assessments to determine the potential unacceptable negative impact of management activities.

-Part III DEVELOPING SIR INDICATORS
+Part III Developing SIR Indicators